abbodi1406/BatUtil/W10UI/README.md

 10.50:
 - "LCUmsuExpand" will be auto enabled for builds 26052+.
 Change to 2 to force disable
 - "UpdtBootFiles" will also update new UEFI CA 2023 boot files (see KB5053484)
+- Add expanded LCUs one by one instead together
 - Add workaround to change cleanup registry values for builds 27768+
 - Delete "DecompressOverride" cleanup registry value for builds 26052+
 - Add extra value for "ResetBase" with for builds 26052+: